 There are also campgrounds in the area and the ability for people to go backpack camping.
-If your loved one and you are into nature, this is truly one of the most romantic getaways in Kentucky!
+If you and your loved one are into nature, this is truly one of the most romantic getaways in Kentucky!

 This is definitely one of the best weekend getaways in Kentucky for nature lovers!

 Lexington is Kentucky’s second-largest city and known as the Horse Capital of the World.
 The town is also the heart of the Bluegrass region due to the Festival of the Bluegrass, which is held every year in early June.

 More notable attractions in Lexington to see are the Kentucky Horse Park and the Red Mile and Keeneland race courses, all of which are famous locations in the state for horse races.